cs190/cs190-ps1/README.md

 ## Directions Specific to this Problem Set

 1. The first step is to get a working copy of this repository.
 This breaks down into two smaller steps: forking and then cloning the repository.
 If your browser is pointed at https://github.com/brianhill/cs190-ps1, and you are logged in using your github account, you will see a fork button near the upper-right-hand corner of the web page.
-Just click it to create the fork.
-Then, to create the clone, open a shell (the app is called Terminal.app).
+Just click it to create your fork.
+Then, to create the clone, open a shell (using the app called Terminal.app).
 If you have never worked in a shell, don't worry, below are the commands step by step.
 The stuff you type is the stuff following each $ sign:
     ```
     ~$ mkdir ~/Classwork
     ~$ cd ~/Classwork